Saily vs Airalo – Which eSIM service is right for you?

 However, where Airalo really shines are its Regional and Global plans.

-Airalo offers several different Global plans which all work in the same 128 different countries, but which include different amounts of data and last for different amounts of time.
-The 365-day plan, in particular, is a great choice for travelers who are wanting a data plan to fall back on if their local plan runs out of data during a meeting or for the time between landing and being able to find a physical SIM card.
+The 365-day Airalo Global SIM is a great choice for travelers who want a data plan to fall back on if their local plan runs out of data during a Zoom meeting, or for the time between landing and being able to find a physical SIM card.

-Regional plans have coverage areas that fall somewhere between the single country and global options.
-They allow travelers to move between countries in the same region without needing to buy a new plan for every country.
 For instance, the Asialink Plans cover 18 different countries in Asia, from India to Japan, making it a great way to stay connected if you’re planning in visiting a few different countries within a single 30-day period.
 (Say, if you’re spending a week in Langkawi, then taking the ferry north across the border to see Thailand’s islands for a couple weeks before crossing into Cambodia to check out Angkor Wat…)

 Each of Airalo’s coverage plans has its place and can work well to support a wide variety of different travel styles.